Many of the newer Executive Vehicles, including SUVs, come with Low Profile tires. There are advantages and disadvantages to low-profile tires.

 The lower the Aspect Ratio, the shorter the sidewall.
 Generally, low-profile tires have an aspect ratio of 55 or less, though this can vary slightly.

-As an example, the Mercedes Benz S550 Sedan has 255/45R/19 tires – The first number, 255, in a typical size is the tire’s section width in millimeters, measured from sidewall to sidewall.
+For example, the Mercedes Benz S550 Sedan has 255/45R/19 tires – The first number, 255, in a typical size, is the tire’s section width in millimeters, measured from sidewall to sidewall.
 If I want the tire width in inches, divide by 25.5.
 Hence the tires are 10 inches wide.